 Many organizations use portfolio management to improve IT project valuation and selection.
 Some organizations, however, are realizing opportunities to use it as an active management tool that involves the business with IT and to level-set the perception of business value from IT.
 When budgeting is tied to project valuation and selection, it can actively guide the measurement of IT value to maximize performance for the organization.

-Driving portfolio decisions through the IT budgeting process is the first step in creating an active management framework.
+At Ten Six, we believe that driving portfolio decisions through the IT budgeting process is the first step in creating an active management framework.
 Alignment of strategic business goals to IT is only one part of the success equation.
-To complete the picture, business-driven value metrics must be linked to the investment selection process and drive the IT budgeting process .
+To complete the picture, business-driven value metrics must be linked to the investment selection process and drive the IT budgeting process.
 It’s a careful balancing act that requires repeated scenario simulation to ensure that the correct alignment is achieved and that adequate budget is allocated to support the achievement of strategic goals.

 Communicating portfolio decisions increases agility throughout the organization.
 The results of investment selection and resulting budgets must be shared with the business to allow them to monitor and track progress, as well as validate that expected benefits remain true as initiatives are executed.
 Using collaborative top-down budgeting processes allows business managers and IT managers to reach consensus on IT investment priorities.
 Both need to continue their collaboration through the delivery of IT projects with a focus on the key value metrics that are defined for the investment.
 As strategy shifts during execution, adjustments to the basic assumptions can be factored into the portfolio and the portfolio adjusted based on this new information.

 Measure And Realign